-The Strydal Team has created this guide to help you understand how to build the best memberships for your online clients – so your digital studio can thrive in these uncertain times.
+The Strydal Team has created this guide to help you understand how to build the best memberships for your online clients – so your channel can thrive in these uncertain times.

 We’ll give plenty of suggestions to get you thinking about the different kinds of membership options you can put together.
 Once you see some examples, we’re sure you’ll come up with plenty of your own ideas!

-So follow along, get inspired and find out why certain memberships sell better than others, generate more revenue and make your students happier in the long run.
+So follow along, get inspired and find out why certain memberships sell better than others, generate more revenue and make your members happier in the long run.

 Don’t fall into the trap of trying to cater to “everyone”

 Here’s the thing: when teaching in the “real world”, you’ve got one key limiting factor: geographical distance.
-When teaching online however, you’re potentially competing with every other teacher, anywhere in the world.
+When teaching online however, you’re potentially competing with anyone, anywhere in the world.

 Likewise, don’t fall into the trap of trying to cater to “everyone” – this is the classic mistake people make when moving into teaching online, and it almost never works.

-By trying to cater to everyone, your memberships won’t stand out from the crowd, and you’ll struggle to form a genuine connection with your students.
+By trying to cater to everyone, your memberships won’t stand out from the crowd, and you’ll struggle to form a genuine connection with your members.

-We’re lucky enough to have conversations every day with teachers and coaches about how they can compete against the dominant players in the online fitness/yoga industry – companies like Peloton, Alo Moves, Glo and Freeletics.
+We’re lucky enough to have conversations every day with creators about how they can compete against the dominant players in the online fitness/yoga industry – companies like Peloton, Alo Moves, Glo and Freeletics.

 The answer seems to be quite clear: you cannot compete with these platforms on the variety of classes and videos; nor can you compete on the pure quality of video production; and (most probably) nor can you offer the cheapest option on the market, because a human is involved in delivering a real service.

-Another dimension where most teachers will struggle to compete is the enrichment of home training experiences by deploying expensive hardware and making it something special, unique or cool (think Peloton, Mirror, etc).
+Another dimension where most creators will struggle to compete is the enrichment of home training experiences by deploying expensive hardware and making it something special, unique or cool (think Peloton, Mirror, etc).

 The good news though is that there is one area where you can definitely compete against these dominant players – and win.
 Read on...